-The Colorado Housing and Finance Authority (the "Authority") is providing its Audited Financial Statements and the other information in this Annual Report as of December 31, 2011 (this "Annual Report") pursuant to Continuing Disclosure Undertakings entered into by the Authority with respect to the Multi-Family Housing Insured Mortgage Revenue Bonds listed on the cover page of this Annual Report (the "Bonds") which are Outstanding under the Authority's General Bond Resolution as amended and supplemented (the "General Resolution").
+The Colorado Housing and Finance Authority (the "Authority") is providing its Audited Financial Statements and the other information in this Annual Report as of December 31, 2011 (this "Annual Report") pursuant to Continuing Disclosure Undertakings entered into by the Authority with respect to the Bonds listed on the cover page of this Annual Report (the "Bonds") which are Outstanding under the Authority's Master Indenture of Trust dated as of October 1, 2001 (the "Master Indenture").
 The information in this Annual Report is subject to change without notice, and the availability of this Annual Report does not under any circumstances create any implication that there has been no change in the affairs of the Authority, the trust estate with respect to the Bonds or otherwise since the date hereof.
 This Annual Report speaks only as of its date.
 Capitalized terms contained in this Annual Report and not otherwise defined herein shall have the meanings ascribed thereto in the related Official Statements with respect to the Bonds.